 Content provides a foundation in ethics and law related to the practice of medical imaging.
 An introduction to terminology, concepts and principles will be presented.
 Students will examine a variety of ethical and legal issues found in clinical practice.

-Human Structure and Function
+Human Anatomy and Physiology

 Content establishes a knowledge base in anatomy and physiology.
-Components of the cells, tissues, organs and systems are described and discussed.
+Components of the cells, tissues, organs and body systems are described and discussed.
 The fundamentals of sectional anatomy relative to routine radiography are addressed.